toandaominh1997/dataset-for-beginners/README.md

-# datasets-for-start
+# datasets-for-Beginners
-Datasets for start with Machine Learning
+Datasets for beginners with Machine Learning

 ## Binray classification